 How to Implement Structured Data & Why it is Important for SEO?DCI

 The use of Structured Data can be incredibly helpful when it comes to increasing the relevance of search results and improving rankings.
 This is why it has a substantial amount of importance when it comes to SEO.
 Not only will it improve the relevance of your search results, it will also produce a variety of different types of search results that include visuals and other forms of data.
 Structured Data’s ability to produce a wide variety of relevant search results makes it a viable tool for any e-commerce business that wants to greatly increase their traffic and ranking.
-It is a powerful tool for SEO.
+It is a powerful tool for digital marketing process especially for SEO.
 However, it does take some time, effort, and understanding to properly use it.

 Why is Structured Data Important for SEO?

 Structured Data is used to provide additional information about a web page in order to improve the relevancy of search results from search engines.
 This additional information is utilized to create more information for search engines in order to return more relevant and enhanced results on SERP’s.
 This information is referred to as a markup.
 The additional data should pull relevant information from a variety of different sources and present them in search results;

 However, it should also be noted that search engines provide incentives for websites that properly use Structured Data.
 These incentives include a variety of different helpful features in search results.
 Keep in mind that these enhanced features ultimately improve click-through rates and boost traffic, which in turn improves rankings.
 This makes sense because the search results are more visually appealing and provide more information.
 Some of these features include:

 - Rich cards: variation of rich search results, rich snippets, for mobile users